PhoxWithMP7/WaxOgg/README.md

 # How to run this ?
 I will release a V2 with a GUI to help you use this more easily , expect Valve time on it , but do expect it.
 In the meantime , here's how you run it.
-1. [Install Python](https://www.python.org/downloads/) , yes you need python to run this program , you need Python 3 , the version shouldnt matter but if you are unsure go with 3.9.
+1. [Install Python](https://www.python.org/downloads/) , you'll need Python 3 if you do not have it installed already , the version shouldnt matter but if you are unsure go with 3.9.
 2. Download the Zip file and extract it wherever you want
 3. Launch WaxOgg.py inside the folder with the command ```python WaxOgg.py``` or ```python3 WaxOgg.py``` depending on your installation or if you are on windows simply double click the file to execute it
 4. Follow the instructions given.
 5. You're done !

+# Known Issues
+1. There's a potential ID override at the moment due to the fact this isnt refactored.
+2. The read write operations are a mess at the moment.
+If there's a fuckup , start fresh with a new install.

 # Credits
 - Me for creating this